 Looking for the Whereabouts of a Child in Singapore

-Our Specialist Divorce Lawyers can advise on how PIs can assist to determine the whereabouts of a child for matrimonial proceedings to return a child, and on further legal recourse such as injunctions to prevent the removal of a child from Singapore.
+Our experienced divorce lawyers can advise on how PIs can assist to determine the whereabouts of a child for matrimonial proceedings to return a child, and on further legal recourse such as injunctions to prevent the removal of a child from Singapore.

 When a Spouse or Ex-Spouse is Hiding Assets or Income Before Matrimonial Assets are Ordered to be Divided by the Court

 - PIs can be hired to uncover hidden assets or to catch a spouse or ex-spouse attempting to hide such assets not disclosed during the discovery process of Court hearings to divide matrimonial assets after a divorce proceeding.
 The PI’s work in this aspect is crucial for an equitable and fair distribution of assets in Court.

 Section 95 of the Women’s Charter (Chapter 353).

 Goh Yong Hng v Cheong Yen Teng (Zheng Yanping) (mw) and another SLR(R) 530.

 Tham Khai Meng v Nam Wen Jet Bernadette 1 SLR 336.